My aeration looks bad

 Landscaping

-The answer to 'my aeration looks bad' is that there are several common causes for poor lawn aeration, including soil compaction, improper aeration technique, or the wrong timing.
-Symptoms may include bare or thinning patches, poor water and nutrient absorption, and overall lackluster lawn health.
+The answer to 'my aeration looks bad' is that there are several common causes, including improper aeration technique, soil compaction, and thatch buildup.
+Symptoms can include uneven soil texture, bare or thinning patches, and poor water and nutrient absorption.
+To fix the issue, you may need to adjust your aeration method, dethatch the lawn, or aerate more deeply.

 Step-by-Step Guide